rtm/js-pick-notation/js-pick-notation.md

 # Proposal for JavaScript pick notation (extended dot notation)

-### Executive summary
+### Summary

 This document proposes an extension to the JavaScript dot notation.
 Currently, dot notation only allows an identifier to follow the dot, meaning to retrieve the value of key with that name.

-This proposal extends the dot notation to allow curly-bracketed, square-bracketed, or parenthesized constructs following the dot, allowing properties to be extracted from the expression preceding the dot into a new object, array, or value.
+This proposal extends the dot notation to allow curly-bracketed, square-bracketed, or parenthesized constructs following the dot, allowing properties to be extracted ("picked") from the expression preceding the dot into a new object, array, or value.

 The curly-bracketed or square-bracketed constructs function very similarly to the